ISE-Neutrino/api-testing/docs/load-test.md

 ## K6

-**K6** is an open-source load testing tool that makes performance testing easy and productive for engineering teams, Which is Developer and Source control friendly, has a small learning curve(Javascript).
+**K6** is an open-source load testing tool that makes performance testing easy and productive for engineering teams.
+It is Developer and Source control friendly and has a small learning curve(Javascript).
 You can run k6 locally, in the cloud, or as part of your CI/CD pipeline.

 **Key Features at a Glance:**